signalfx/enhanced-rds-monitoring/README.md

   * Select the encryption key you wish to use from the dropdown.
 A button labelled `Encrypt` will appear next to your environment variables.
   * Click the `Encrypt` button next to `encrypted_access_token` once.
 The value will be replaced by a Ciphertext blob.

+If you are not in the `us0` realm in SignalFx, you will need to specify a `realm` environment variable.
+To determine which realm you are in, check your profile page in the SignalFx web application.

 #### Basic settings
 Under basic settings, set `Timeout` to `0 min 5 sec`.